stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 my eyes from it.
 There was an ominous moment of silence as its glow became brighter, and then there came distinctly to my ears the sound of sliding earth.
 Gasping for breath, I looked out of the window.
-The moon was now well up in the sky, and by its light I could see that the fresh cross above Vanderhoof&rsquo;s grave had completely fallen.
+The moon was now well up in the sky, and by its light I could see that the fresh cross above Vanderhoof's grave had completely fallen.
 Once again there came the sound of trickling gravel, and no longer able to control myself, I stumbled down the stairs and found my way out of doors.
 Falling now and then as I raced over the uneven ground, I ran on in abject terror.
 When I had reached the foot of the knoll, at the entrance to that gloomy tunnel beneath the willows, I heard a horrible roar behind me.
 Turning, I glanced back toward the church.
-Its wall reflected the light of the moon, and silhouetted against it was a gigantic, loathsome, black shadow climbing from my uncle&rsquo;s grave and floundering gruesomely toward the church.
+Its wall reflected the light of the moon, and silhouetted against it was a gigantic, loathsome, black shadow climbing from my uncle's grave and floundering gruesomely toward the church.

-  I told my story to a group of villagers in Haines&rsquo;s store the next morning.
+  I told my story to a group of villagers in Haines's store the next morning.
 They looked from one to the other with little smiles during my tale, I noticed, but when I suggested that they accompany me to the spot, gave various excuses for not caring to go.
 Though there seemed to be a limit to their credulity, they cared to run no risks.
 I informed them that I